A Guide to the Cryptocurrency Wash-Sale Rule

 June 16, 2022 By Jared Ripplinger

 As crypto trading and use become increasingly mainstream, there's been talk about how and if the US government will try to regulate crypto and other digital assets.
-Virtual currencies themselves may be decentralized, but it's probable that there will be attempts at regulation.
+Virtual currencies themselves may be decentralized, but there will probably be attempts at regulation.

 A Guide to Cryptocurrency Wash Sale Rule

-At CMP, we've been hearing a lot about crypto taxes and getting questions about how to properly account for crypto.
+At CMP, we've been hearing a lot about crypto taxes and getting questions about how to account for crypto properly.
 Experienced crypto investors should know about the wash-sale rule.
 In this post, we'll explain whether that rule applies to crypto transactions and whether that's likely to change.

 What is Tax-Loss Harvesting?

 Before we explain the wash-sale rule, we need to explain the concept of tax-loss harvesting.
-Tax-loss harvesting happens when any taxpayer sells an investment at a loss to offset the gains they made on other assets.
+Tax-loss harvesting happens when taxpayers sell an investment at a loss to offset the gains they made on other assets.

 The concept of tax-loss harvesting is often used by people who have capital gains to report because it reduces or offsets the amount of capital gains they have.
 This technique may also be used by taxpayers who do not have capital gains.